Psychedelic/plug-docs/docs/common-terms/plug-dictionary.md

 - You use it to **sign and authorize** operations in your behalf.
 - Your private key is used to generate your recovery Seed Phrase.
 - You must **not share it in any way with anyone**.

-### Dank Accounts
-- Plug registers users Principal ID into the [Dank open internet service](https://dank.ooo).
-- This converts the Principal ID into a **Dank User**.
-- In reality, it is the same Principal ID, but registered to Dank's finance services.
-- Dank users are registered to Dank's Cycle & ICP Ledgers and assigned a balance.
-- This is how users on Plug can hold Cycles or ICP **without needing a Cycles Wallet or an Account ID (ICP)**.

 ### Seed Phrase
 - A mnemonic phrase version of your account's Private Key.